ddeneau/StarcraftRankPrediction/README.md

 ## Welcome to the repository!

 The ultimate goal here is to use a dataset to predict a player's rank.
-I also want to use this README as a step-by-step journal.
+I also want to use this README as a step-by-step journal of the process.